LiskArchive/lips/proposals/lip-define_new_transaction_schema.md

 The `params` property must follow the schema corresponding to the (`module`, `command`) pair defined in the corresponding module; we call this schema `paramsSchema`.

-As for the other transaction procedures:

-- Serialization and deserialization follow the same specifications already defined in [LIP 0028][lip-0028]; for completeness we include the pseudocode [below](#serialization).
-The resulting serialization is however different when the proposed transaction schema is used, due to the change of types for identifiers for module and command.
-Moreover, the transaction ID is calculated in the same way as described in [LIP 0028][lip-0028] (the SHA-256 hash of the serialized transaction object).
-- Signature calculation follows the same specifications as in [LIP 0028][lip-0028], updated to incorporate message tags introduced in [LIP 0037][lip-0037].
-For completeness we provide the pseudocode [below](#transaction-signature-calculation).
-- Signature validation is done using the `verifySignatures` function defined in [LIP 0041](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0041.md#transaction-verification).

 ### Constants